UV Light in Hospitals

-What is a hospital grade UV light sanitizer?
+What is a hospital-grade UV light sanitizer?

-Do hospitals use UV light to sanitize?
+Do hospitals use UV light to disinfect?

 Yes.
 Before UV light was used to disinfect your phones, it was used in hospitals to disinfect operating rooms and patient quarters.
 UV light doesn’t just help keep patients safe, it also helps keep healthcare workers safe and able to continue providing care.

 How do hospitals use UV light to disinfect?

 Typically, hospitals will use portable UV sanitizers that can be moved between rooms and placed in lobbies.
 UV lights provide an extra layer of protection against bacteria and viruses.

 Our ExpressPro is the perfect UV sanitizer to have in hospitals.
 Using an app, you can adjust its settings, kill rate, and exposure based on the needs of your facility and device.
 The ExpressPro uses touchless operation and has a large disinfection bay that can disinfect any device or medical tool in just 30 seconds, killing 99.99% of illness-causing pathogens.*

 What is the benefit of using UV light disinfection in the operating room?